lostb1t/replex/README.md

 ## Redirect streams

-If you have for example an appbox it might not be ideal to stream media trhough replex.
-As that will take a lot of netowkr resources.
+If you have for example an appbox it might not be ideal to stream media through replex.
+As that will take a lot of network resources.
-You can redirect streams by enabling `REPLEX_REDIRECT_STREAMS` and optionally set `REPLEX_REDIRECT_STREAMS_URL``
+You can redirect streams by enabling `REPLEX_REDIRECT_STREAMS` and optionally set `REPLEX_REDIRECT_STREAMS_URL` to point directlt to your appbox.